-As the great and the good of the US lumber industry prepare their virtual lanyards for this year’s NHLA and ProDealer conventions, the sector’s many thousands of producers, distributors and brokers alike will be pausing for breath to reflect on one of the most volatile years in recent memory.
+As the great and the good of the US lumber industry prepare their virtual lanyards for this year’s NHLA, ProDealer and NAWLA conventions, the sector’s many thousands of producers, distributors and brokers alike will be pausing for breath to reflect on one of the most volatile years in recent memory.
 And with good reason.
 The lumber and forest products sector remains of vital importance to the US economy, often being seen as a bellwether of the nation’s wider economic health given its intrinsic links to the US housebuilding and contribution to the nation’s overall manufacturing output.

 "Lumber producers and their broker counterparts need to be mindful of what the sales data is telling them."

 2020 had all begun so encouragingly.
 In January, builders broke ground on the most new homes since 2006, leading to a significant spike in lumber product demand.
 Fast forward just two short months and sawmills across the nation were routinely shuttered as Coronavirus lockdown restrictions took hold.
 As the pandemic began to spread, many mills reduced production in anticipation of reduced demand but soon found themselves playing catch up to cater to surprisingly robust consumer demand for home improvement products and bullish housebuilders prepared to undertake new starts once more.
 Naturally, ramping up production, while protecting workers with social distancing, was easier said than done and product supply suffered.
 Then came wildfires across the West, leading to further reduced inventory across the board.
 Indeed, just this month, Weyerhaeuser, the nation’s largest lumber producer, which manages nearly 3 million acres of forest in Oregon, reported that fires have directly affected its operations.
 The net effect of all this has been soaring lumber prices, which have risen by as much as 104% so far this year, and could well be higher once the full impact of the wildfire season is fully taken into account.